How to Create a Website

 B. Logo / Branding

 This is an image and color scheme that people will associate with your business, if you already have a logo and brand identity you’ll want to incorporate that into your website design.

-If you don't have one already, there are several logo design companies that will create a logo for you or suggest some options Have a look at fiverr for a range of designers starting from around £4.
+If you don't have a logo, there are companies that will create a logo for you Have a look at fiverr for a range of designers starting from around £4.

 The free Jeta Logo designer. is a downloadable tool which lets you use and manipulate your own images to give a professional logo (as good as ones costing £100s).